ivan-arsenev/JS_CookBook/NodeJS_Managing_files/README.md

 # This some summary of course on working files with node.js

+## What covered in this repo:

+1. Reading a file
+2. Managing a file
+3. Writing to a file
+4. Handling streams

 ## Reasons to Read a File

 1. Load data into database